|

 Engines

-They have to comply with the requirement of the original Appendix J 1964-1970 Article 295 &296.
-Engines must have a maximum of 4 cylinders with a maximum capacity of 1000cc and excluding any engines with overhead camshaft/s.
+They have to comply with the requirement of the original Appendix "J" 1964-1970 Articles 295 & 296.
+Engines must have a maximum of 4 cylinders with a maximum capacity of 1000cc, excluding all engines with overhead camshafts.

-The use of any material which was not in general use during the period is prohibited.
-E.g. titanium, kevlar, carbon fibre, etc.
+In general the use of any material which was not in general use during the period (e.g. titanium, kevlar, carbon fibre, etc.) is prohibited.
+However, the use of titanium valve retainers as used in period is permitted.

 Ignition must be by a distributor with a mechanical centrifugal advance.
 Multiple spark systems and systems were the timing of the spark is altered electronically are not permitted.
 The system must contain only a single ignition coil with distribution by the distributor.